MichelleHaase/CS50p_x/notes_CS50x.md

 ### Big O notation
 * Big O Omega and Theta are asymptomatic Notations
 * Big O notation always describes how log a Algorithm takes in the worst case
-* in a graph linear search would be time n since in the worst case you would need to go thru all of the data taking every second data point would be n/2 and binary search - halfing the data points each time and check for direction - would be log2n
+* in a graph linear search would be time n since in the worst case you would need to go through all of the data taking every second data point would be n/2 and binary search - halfing the data points each time and check for direction - would be log2n
 * in CS this is shown in the order of a time complexity